 Houston Business Immigration Lawyer Gasana

-Houston Employment Based Immigration – Types of visas
+Houston Employment Based Immigration

-H-2B visa (for seasonal workers of different professions)
+H-2B(for seasonal employees of different professions)

-H-1B3 (work visa for professional models)
+H-1B3 (employment immigration for professional models)

-This visa is suitable for models that have extensive experience and have achieved national or international recognition.
+It is suitable for models that have extensive experience and have achieved national or international recognition.
 To confirm your professionalism and high status, you will need to be mentioned in famous media, received awards and prizes for outstanding achievements, and have to experience in working as a model for recognizable employers for a high salary.

 H-2A (for temporary agricultural workers)

-This visa allows Canadian and Mexican citizens to temporarily enter the U.S. and work in a Professional or Business Consultant position.
+It allows Canadian and Mexican citizens to temporarily enter the U.S. and work in a Professional or Business Consultant position.

 This category allows citizens of foreign countries that have a treaty of commerce and navigation or a bilateral investment treaty providing for non-immigrant entries with the U.S.

 A type O visa can be obtained by a person with outstanding abilities in business, science, art, education, sports, or by a specialist who is successful in the field of film and television industry.
-Initially, this visa is issued for a period of up to 3 years with the possibility of extension for an unlimited number of times.
-The applicant requirements for this visa are as follows: receiving international awards, being widely known in the world or a particular country, and data on achievements in their professional field (membership in a professional association, documents on receiving awards, authorship in industry publications, etc.)
+Initially, it is issued for a period of up to 3 years with the possibility of extension for an unlimited number of times.
+The applicant requirements for this one are as follows: receiving international awards, being widely known in the world or a particular country, and data on achievements in their professional field (membership in a professional association, documents on receiving awards, authorship in industry publications, etc.)

 STEM OPT Extension